 Not only is the plot boringly stale and unadventurous, the film is devoid of any standout characters to detract from all the signposted developments in the narrative.
 Good actors like Malcolm McDowell fade in and out of scenes, barely registering, thanks to a flat script that affords no emotional engagement.

-While Moon 44 begins promisingly, it will struggle to retain your interest beyond the first 15mins.
-As mentioned before, little of Emmerich’s fun style surfaces in this bleak and frankly rudderless adventure.
+While Moon 44 begins promisingly, it will struggle to retain your interest beyond the first 15-minutes.
+As aforementioned, little of Emmerich’s fun style surfaces in this bleak and frankly rudderless adventure.
 2/5